fransenglich/swiftmusicmashup/README.md

 Install Xcode via the App Store, if needed.
 In the IDE Xcode on Mac, open the project file swiftmusicmashup.xcodeproj.
 Then, in Xcode, choose build and then run.
 Tested on Sonoma 14.3.1.

+There's also a video in the material showcasing it in action.

 # Challenges

 This is my first development in Xcode, and hence Swift and SwiftUI -- it was fun.
 Swift is an elegant little language that solves many problematic areas.
 While it has plenty of OOP, it also has widespread use of -- welcomed -- functional elements.
 For instance closures (a kind of anonymous functions) and classics like map reduce.